avianey/facebook-api-android-maven/README.md

       </dependency>
     </dependencies>

-The groupId com.github.avianey was picked to avoid conflict with other third parties ports published in commons repositories.
+The groupId com.github.avianey was picked to avoid conflicts with other third parties ports published in open repositories.